Eclectic Therapy Approach

 Eclectic therapy emphasises regular back-and-forths between the client and the therapist to facilitate an open conversation on the best path toward one’s mental health goals.
 By having a strong grasp of the problems you are seeking solutions for, your goals, your behavioural patterns, relationship styles, and other factors, an eclectic therapist is able to design a personalised therapy plan to achieve long-term wellness.
 They could look to target specific patterns or behaviours and then adjust the therapy techniques according to how a person responds to it and how much progress they have made.
 This is a major advantage over other specialised therapies that follow through on one well-established, scientific approach.

-Different Methods for Different Concerns
+Different Methods For Different Concerns

 Eclectic therapy is equipped to help those with various types of concerns and thus, having several options to offer a person is crucial to achieve one’s mental health goals and achieve long-term recovery from mental health challenges.
-For example, CBT could play a prominent role in helping someone with OCD while psychodynamics might be applied primarily to a person coping with depression
+For example, CBT could play a prominent role in helping someone with OCD while psychodynamics might be applied primarily to a person coping with depression.

-Approaching the Same Problem From Different Angles
+Approaching The Same Problem From Different Angles

 Mental health conditions are often complex and express themselves through diverse symptoms and pose unique challenges.
 In such a circumstance, eclectic therapy provides opportunities to approach each symptom and challenge through a different lens and apply different techniques to different challenges.
 For example, if you are looking to find resolutions to relationship conflicts, a therapist could use CBT, DBT, or trauma therapy in different stages of therapy, based on how you are able to make incremental progress.

-Increasing Engagement in Therapy
+Increasing Engagement In Therapy

 Due to the fact that eclectic therapy often follows an experimental structure as it probes to find the appropriate fit for a person’s needs, it is vital that the client and therapist are engaged throughout the course of the therapy.
 Through constant engagement, the therapist is able to advise on the best practices, skills and ideas for the person.
 Due to its dynamic nature, eclectic therapy is also prepared to adjust its practices if symptoms change during the therapy.